 Both banana cream filling and topping cream incorporate Greek yogurt as a binding agent.
-Surely they won’t hold shape as good as those with flour, but since this is a mini pie, as long as you’re chilling them, there should be no soggy to be worried about.
+Surely they won’t hold the shape as good as those with flour, but since this is a mini pie, as long as you’re chilling them, there should be no soggy to be worried about.

 These mini pies are perfect for serving as Thanksgiving dessert or any gathering thereafter.
 If pumpkin’s getting too frequent in your menu, try this recipe with banana for a change.